Parent Quick Links.

 the Counselors.

-and I am thrilled to be the School Counselor at St. Louis for PreK-4th grade.
+and I am thrilled to be the School Counselor at St. Louis for 5th-8th grades.

-I received my Master’s in School Counseling from the University of Memphis, which gave me great hands-on learning experience with grades PreK-12.
-I have worked with young children in a variety of roles, most recently in Children’s Ministry, but my favorite place to be is in a school!
+I received both my Bachelor's degree in Psychology and my Master’s in School Counseling from The University of Memphis, which gave me great hands-on learning experience with grades PK through twelfth grade.

 Your children will go through so many developmental stages in the time that I get to work with them.
 As the School Counselor, my role is to go alongside your child to offer support as he/she navigates the changes in his/her life.
 Through classroom counseling lessons, I can offer whole group instruction on topics that all students can benefit from such as self-control, conflict resolution, and empathy.
+In Junior High, I focus on study skills to set them up for success in their futures.
 Additionally, I can meet with students individually and in small groups to offer more individualized support with issues that arise throughout the year.
 I will also collaborate with teachers, learning specialists, and parents to learn how to best support all students in our school.
 This year is going to be a fun year filled with learning, growing, and lots of new adventures.
 I cannot wait to get to know you, your family, and most importantly your child!

 Please feel free to contact me with any questions, or if there is anything I can do to assist your child.